Screen Mirror & Control

 - Use your Keyboard and Mouse to control your iPhone/iPad

 If you like ScreenMirror please tell your friends, colleagues and family.
-I need your help in making it visible.
-If there’s a feature you want, let me know at tools@toolbunch.com
+If there’s a feature you would like to see, let me know at tools@toolbunch.com

 Keyboard and Mouse control does not work with MacOS Ventura.